Skip to main content

 Sponsoring District: Alamance-Burlington

-Hilary Bunch-Johnson earned a Bachelor of Music Education Degree from Mars Hill University and received a Master’s in Special Education from Liberty University.
-Hilary began her career as a substitute and EC Paraprofessional.
-After realizing her passion for working with students with disabilities, she actively pursued a licensure in the area of special education in the area of severe-profound disabilities.
-Once licensed, she began teaching in an elementary special education classroom for students receiving instruction using the NC Extended Content Standards for 10 years.
-She currently serves as an EC Program Facilitator for Elementary Adapted Curriculum classrooms in Alamance-Burlington School System.
-In addition to her role as a EC Program Facilitator, Hilary serves as a District Autism Support team member and a trainer for the NC Communication and De-escalation Intervention for the district.
-Hilary can be reached at hsbunchj@ncu.edu.
+Hilary Bunch-Johnson earned a Bachelor of Music Education from Mars Hill University and a Master’s in Special Education from Liberty University.
+She began her career as a substitute teacher and EC paraprofessional before pursuing licensure in special education with a focus on severe-profound disabilities.
+Hilary went on to teach in an elementary special education classroom for 10 years, serving students through the NC Extended Content Standards.
+She later became an EC Program Facilitator for Elementary Adapted Curriculum classrooms in the Alamance-Burlington School System, where she also served on the District Autism Support Team and as a trainer for NC Communication and De-escalation Intervention.
+Hilary completed her Principal Residency at Em Yoder Elementary during the 2024–2025 school year and currently serves as Assistant Principal at E. M. Holt Elementary School.

 Drew Cardwell